 Back to our subjects

-KS3: MYP Language Acquisition - French
+KS3: MYP Language Acquisition - French & Spanish

 Intent

-Students in MFL through the MYP will engage in a range of cultural and academic experiences that enable them to read, write, speak and listen to authentic materials.
+Students in Language Acquisition through the MYP will engage in a range of cultural and academic experiences that enable them to read, write, speak and listen to authentic materials.
 Students will engage in learning a language for pleasure, showing interest in cultural aspects of the language, through an environment which makes links with other countries and cultures to prepare students for a global life as a citizen of the world.

 Curriculum Journey